openclarity/openclarity/SECURITY.md

 ## Reporting a Bug

-The VMClarity team and community take all security bugs in VMClarity seriously.
-Thank you for improving the security of VMClarity.
+The OpenClarity team and community take all security bugs in OpenClarity seriously.
+Thank you for improving the security of OpenClarity.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `oss-security@cisco.com`.